 For AM to decide if a user can access a resource, it requires a policy.

-Policy sets are a way to group up policies that protect applications or sites that have similar characteristics (for example, they all use the same resource type) so that you do not need to configure some of the parameters in each policy.
+Policy sets are a way to group policies that protect applications or sites that have similar characteristics.
+For example, they all use the same resource type.
+This means that you do not need to configure the same set of parameters in each policy.

 AM includes two policy sets that are used for web and Java agents, and for dynamic OAuth 2.0 policies.